jpease/justinpease.com/_posts/2023-12-28-pointless-velocity.md

 And what have we done?

-**Under the name of Velocity, we've memorialized and spotlighted this very thing.** But we couldn't stop there.
+**Under the name of Velocity, we've memorialized and spotlighted this very thing.** But we couldn't just stop there, could we?
 We've also managed to make it far more confusing along the way.

 Bravo!
 Bravo.